6get-xiaofan/Discuz-Q-Plugin-Development-documentation/README-en.md

 Due to the discontinuation of the Discuz!
 Q program by the Tencent team in early 2022 and its transfer to the open source community for maintenance, its official website and [plugin development documentation](https://developer.discuz.chat/#/plugin/start) have been inaccessible.
 Now I have migrated the original documentation to Github so that everyone can continue to view it.

 Due to some reasons, the original team of Discuz! has reclaimed the Discuz!
 Q project and decided to continue to maintain the Discuz!
 Q project in the future.
+Welcome developers to develop some convenient plugins to give back to the community

 This document mainly contains the content of the original document.
 Discuz!
 Q plugin developers can continue to review and improve this document.